fastred/AHKNavigationController/README.md

 ## Usage

 To run the example project: clone the repo, and run `pod install` from the Example directory first.
+Alternatively, run `pod try AHKNavigationController` from the command line.

 ## Requirements